WebsiteDeployment

 ERP

 Enterprise Resource Planning software suites.
-Allows business management to compile and analyze comprehensive data about the flow
+Allows business management to compile and analyze comprehensive data about the flow of resources affecting business activities.

 Extranets

 An Intranet that is accessible externally and allows secure access by authenticating select outside users.
-Physical connections to
+Physical connections to an Extranet can be direct, through a leased telephone line, or through the Internet.

 Firewall

-access to company computers from outside the corporation.
-A firewall is an extra layer of security built into computer systems set up at the Web site
+A system that controls access between two or more networks.
+With a firewall, companies can control employee Internet access and access to company computers from outside the corporation.
+A firewall is an extra layer of security built into computer systems set up at the Web site or at the ISP's site that can be used to monitor and filter both incoming and outgoing requests.

 Frame